The Meaning of Inca Colors

 Inca Red (Puka)

-Perhaps the most politically charged hue was Inca red color (Puka).
-This was the color of blood, conquest, and warfare.
 However, its most vital role was in the Mascapaicha, the royal fringe or tassel worn on the Sapa Inca’s forehead.
 This red wool fringe was the Andean equivalent of a European crown.
 To “take the tassel” meant to assume the throne.

 As the ultimate imperial Inca color, red dye (sourced from cochineal) was valued more highly than gold.
 Fine textiles dyed in deep crimson, known as cumbi, were given as gifts to loyal lords and conquered chieftains.
 Receiving a piece of red ancient Inca cloth colors was a diplomatic sign of favor, integrating the recipient into the Inca family while reminding them of the blood that would be spilled if they rebelled.